shuftipro/RESTful-API-v1.3/on-site_with_ocr/on-site_with_ocr.md

 	* <h3>full_address</h3>

-	Required: **Yes**
+	Required: **No**
 	Type: **string**
 	Minimum: **2 characters**
 	Maximum: **250 chracters**

+	Leave empty to perform data extraction from the proofs.
 Allowed Characters are numbers, alphabets, dots, dashes, spaces, underscores, hashes and commas.

 	* <h3>name</h3>

 	Required: **No**
 	Format **object**

-	In name object used in address service, first_name and last_name is required and other fields are optional.
+	In name object used in address service, first_name and last_name is required if you don't want to perform OCR of the name parameter.
+Other fields are optional.

 	* <h4>first_name</h4>